collapsed-stacks/startups/questions/11778/how-to-build-an-online-teacher-finding-website-when-there-is-no-online-payment-s.md

 - tagged: `payment`
 - score: 1

-<p>I want to create an online teacher finding website in Pakistan.
+I want to create an online teacher finding website in Pakistan.
 Which finds teachers in Pakistan and also rate them.
 The trouble I am facing is that there is no payment system in Pakistan.
 How would people pay the system?
-What offline channels should I use to collect payments?</p>
+What offline channels should I use to collect payments?

 ## Answer 11782